openafs-contrib/ansible-openafs/README.md

 A administrator principal and password to be used to create the regular user Kerberos principals and AFS users.
-The password is not defined by default and must be set on the command line or in a group variable, preferably encrypted with `ansible-vault`.
+The password is not defined by default and must be set on the command line (-e) or in a group variable, preferably encrypted with `ansible-vault`.

     afs_kdc: